Genki Travel Health Insurance Review: Is It Worth It?

 For starters, you can choose to limit your policy coverage in the United States and Canada.
 Selecting this option can reduce your monthly premium.

-Additionally, Genki provides the possibility to include a deductible of €50.
-By opting for this deductible, you agree to pay the first €50 of any claim, in exchange for lower monthly payments.
-It's a choice that allows for greater flexibility in managing your insurance costs.
+And then there's the deductible—Genki offers you the option to add a deductible of €50.
+By choosing this deductible, you agree to cover the initial €50 of any claim, which leads to reduced monthly payments.
+It's a decision that gives you more control over managing your insurance expenses.

 💡